facebookresearch/TensorComprehensions/.github/ISSUE_TEMPLATE.md

 ----------------------------------------------

 If you have a feature request or a bug report (build issue), please open an issue on Github and fill the template below so we can help you better and faster.
-If you have some general questions about Tensor Comprehensions, please visit our [slack channel](https://tensorcomprehensions.herokuapp.com/) or email us at tensorcomp@fb.com
+If you have some general questions about Tensor Comprehensions, please email us at tensorcomp@fb.com

 For build issues, please add `[Build]` at the beginning of issue title.